Service Detail

 Stormwater And Drainage Infrastructure planned around full-project accountability.

-Drainage has to be built around how the site will be used, not only around a set of drawings.
-Stormwater and drainage infrastructure planned to protect site performance, pavement durability, and regulatory compliance across commercial and industrial properties.
+Drainage in San Marcos has to be built around how the site will be used, not only around a set of drawings — and it has to be built in compliance with TCEQ construction stormwater permits, Edwards Aquifer Recharge Zone impervious cover limits, and the City of San Marcos and Hays County drainage standards that govern what can be discharged, detained, and conveyed on commercial and industrial sites.
+San Marcos sits at the interface of the Edwards Plateau limestone karst and the San Marcos River basin.
+The flash flood risk here is real — Memorial Day 2015 flooding along the Blanco River, which drains through Wimberley into the greater San Marcos watershed, is one example of the drainage consequences that underprepared sites face.
+General Contractors of San Marcos manages stormwater and drainage infrastructure as an operational and compliance priority, not a final civil add-on.
+Stormwater and drainage infrastructure in San Marcos planned to protect site performance, pavement durability, Edwards Aquifer Recharge Zone compliance, and TCEQ regulatory requirements across commercial and industrial properties.
 In San Marcos and the surrounding Central Texas corridor, this usually means the contractor has to balance site release, procurement, field logistics, and owner decision timing at the same time.
-Owners get a property that stays more functional over time because grading, collection, detention, and hardscape work together.
+Owners get a property that stays more functional over time because grading, collection, detention, and hardscape work together — and because TCEQ permit compliance, EARC impervious cover limits, and real Central Texas weather patterns are built into the drainage design from the first site assessment.
 When those conversations happen early, owners can protect schedule and scope without overreacting to every new field issue.

 A strong stormwater and drainage infrastructure assignment is never only about one activity in the field.
 It touches the work that comes before it, the trades that follow it, and the turnover decisions that determine whether the property is actually usable.
 Our approach keeps those interfaces visible.
 We coordinate budget, release strategy, submittals, inspections, and milestone reporting so the owner is not forced to manage the gaps between civil work, shell work, support spaces, and closeout.